 Royal Colleges/Faculties, employers and others involved in

-Good Medical Practice - A GMC policy
+Good Medical Practice - A GMC policy document outlining the

 GP - General